 Yes, you can complain.
 If you are not satisfied with the way in which we have responded to your request for information you should:

-- contact the council’s Information Governance Officer to request an internal review.
+- contact the council’s Data Protection Officer to request an internal review.
 We will carry out an internal review of a FOI complaint within 20 working days.
 Under EIR there is a legal requirement that internal reviews must be carried out as soon as possible and within 40 working days

 - if you are still unhappy following the internal review you can complain to the Information Commissioner.
 The Information Commissioner’s Office (ICO) is an independent body and not part of the borough council.